opixelum/brain-disk-gitbook/docs/glossary.md

     and getting rewarded.

+## O

+### Object-oriented programming
+Paradigm in which prgrams are structured around objects or data fields rather than functions or logic.

 ## P

+### Polymorphism
+Describes the concept that you can access objects of different types through the same interface.

 ### Proof of Concept (PoC)
 Key step in the development of a new product or service, where we demonstrate